Gyshie/linux/Documentation/crypto/descore-readme.rst

 Getting it to compile on your machine
 =====================================

-there are no machine-dependencies in the code (see porting), except perhaps the ``now()`` macro in desTest.c.
+there are no machine dependencies in the code (see porting), except perhaps the ``now()`` macro in desTest.c.
-ALL generated tables are machine independent. you should edit the Makefile with the appropriate optimization flags for your compiler (MAX optimization).
+ALL generated tables are machine-independent. you should edit the Makefile with the appropriate optimization flags for your compiler (MAX optimization).